-With the appellations Ropeway, Railway, Tramway and Skyway all presumably “poorly formulated”, Bold came up with Cableway—“the cable car” for short.
+Bold envisaged a cableway, but perhaps to be different, he called it instead a “cable car”.
 His proposal was nevertheless lockstep with the plans of his predecessors.
-He would start at the Cascade Brewery and take Burbury’s final assault route over the Organ Pipes.
-He copied Burbury’s two-pylon drop-span, but substituted a gondola ride to a mid-park station.
-Two cable cars would whisk 80 passengers apiece to the summit (or back) in record time: seven minutes.
-At the top Bold wanted a similarly extravagant Pinnacle Centre with bars, a cafe and a restaurant.
-Demonstrating the enduring power of the central idea, despite all the depressing contemporary evidence to its contrary, Bold also offered what all the others had promised: skiing—recast as snow-boarding.
+He would start at the Cascade Brewery and take Burbury’s assault route over the Organ Pipes.
+He copied Burbury’s two-pylon drop-span, but added a gondola ride to a mid-park station.
+Two “skyboxes” would whisk 80 passengers apiece to the summit (or back) in about nine minutes.
+At the top Bold wanted an extravagant Pinnacle Centre with bars, a coffee kiosk and a restaurant.
+Demonstrating the enduring power of the central idea, despite all the mounting meteorological evidence, Bold also offered what all the others had promised: skiing—recast as snow-boarding.

 2018–?
-MWCC skytram
+OLDFIELD’s skytram

-The new route was shorter, its alignment straightened and its base station closer to the mountain.
+The new scheme’s alignment was straightened and its base station put closer to the mountain, reducing the journey to a record seven minutes—at top speed.
 The gondolas and the mid-park station were lost, but the Pinnacle Station tripled in area.

-The completion of the Pinnacle Road to the top of the mountain in 1934 eliminated the monopoly and practical merit of any cableway, but the scheme’s power to attract those who combine a fancy for train sets with a desire to exploit mass tourism for private profit remains potent.
-Like hope, greed springs eternal.
+The completion of the Pinnacle Road to the top of the mountain in 1934 eliminated the monopoly and practical merit of any funicular/cable/cog competitor, but the power to attract those who combine a fancy for train sets with a desire to exploit mass tourism for private profit remains potent.
+Despite its history of abject failure to get lift-off, like hope, wishful thinking and greed springs eternal.

-Despite its history of abject failure to get liftoff, might a future scheme one day succeed?
-The proponents have shown themselves socially responsive and technically adaptable—indeed the technical difficulties have decreased, but as the scheme has been extrapolated and crystallised, its drawbacks and impacts, too, have been made crystal clear.
-The instrumentalist ideology driving the whole century-long shebang was laid bare by Dr (now Associate Professor) Kate Crowley in the International Journal of Justice and Sustainability in 1997.
+Cable car proponents have shown themselves socially responsive and technically adaptable—indeed the technical difficulties have decreased, but as the scheme has been extrapolated and crystallised, its drawbacks and impacts, too, have been made crystal clear.
+The instrumentalist ideology driving the whole century-long shebang was laid bare by Dr (now Associate Professor) Kate Crowley in an article published in the International Journal of Justice and Sustainability in 1997.
 Crowley’s analysis has proved prophetic.
 The mentality of development expressed in the exploitation of Tasmania’s natural capital is unaltered.